alaur-c-ent/seafloor-pressure-A0A/README.md

 ---
 ## Contact

-For questions, comments or suggestions about the code, please contact:
+For questions, comments or suggestions about the scripts, please contact:

 - Angèle Laurent (anlaurent@ipgp.fr)
-  (sismo-volcanology, geophysical marine)
+  (post-doc researcher at OVPF-IPGP, part of the REVOSIMA consortium)

 For questions about the instrument, please contact :
 - Valérie Ballu (valerie.ballu@univ-lr.fr)